wimvanderbauwhede/RefactorF4Acc/README.md

 To install RefactorF4ACC:

-- Put the script `refactorF4ACC.pl` in your path
+- Put the script `refactorF4ACC.pl` in your `$PATH`
 - Put the RefactorF4ACC folder somewhere where Perl will find it (e.g. `/usr/local/share/perl5`) or put it anywhere and append the path to PERL5LIB in your `.bashrc` or similar.

-For example, I have `/home/wim/bin` in my PATH, so I put `refactorF4ACC.pl` there; and I have `PERL5LIB="/home/wim/perl5/lib/perl5"` so I put the RefactorF4ACC folder there.
+For example, I have `$HOME/bin` in my `$PATH`, so I put `refactorF4ACC.pl` there; and I have `PERL5LIB="$HOME/perl5/lib/perl5"` so I put the RefactorF4ACC folder there.

-The directory 'warnings' contains a stub for the 'use warnings qw(unused)' pragma.
+The directory `warnings` contains a stub for the 'use warnings qw(unused)' pragma.
 If you have the proper 'warnings::unused' [installed](http://search.cpan.org/dist/warnings-unused/) you can delete this folder.

 The code will work with Perl v5.10 and later.
-To make it work with older Perl (e.g. v5.8) you will have to replace all occurrences of `say` with `print` and add a newline.
+To make it work with older Perl (e.g. v5.8) you would have to replace all occurrences of `say` with `print` and add a newline.

 ## Usage